 Oxidised jewellery – The black finish on silver jewellery is called oxidising.
 Oxidising, as well as gold vermeil and rhodium plating, can wear away over time to reveal the shiny silver underneath.
 Some people like this look, but if you prefer your piece to be black, get in touch with me and I can oxidise the piece again for you.

 Taking proper care of your precious jewellery will keep it sparkling and looking good as new for yours and its lifetime.
-All of my jewellery is handmade in my studio in London and don’t worry, I send a personalised care plan with each item!
+All of Judith’s jewellery is handmade in her studio in London and don’t worry, she sends a personalised care plan with each item!

-If you have any specific questions about how to care for your jewellery get in touch with me and I can offer advice or even clean it for you for a small fee.
+If you have any specific questions about how to care for your jewellery get in touch and she can offer advice or even clean it for you for a small fee.